appscode-cloud/docs/docs/platform/selfhost-setup/install/onprem-demo.md

 section_menu_id: selfhost-setup
 ---

-# Deploying AppsCode Platform: Onprem Demo
+# Deploying KubeDB Platform: Onprem Demo

-Welcome to the AppsCode Platform's "Onprem Demo" deployment!
-Follow these steps to deploy the AppsCode Platform in Onprem Demo mode.
+Welcome to the KubeDB Platform's "Onprem Demo" deployment!
+Follow these steps to deploy the KubeDB Platform in Onprem Demo mode.

 ### Prerequisites